-The insights of motivational speaker Simon Sinek left our co-founder Kate Pollard inspired to define what drives her, fulfils her and gives her purpose.
+The insights of motivational speaker Simon Sinek left our co-founder Kate Pollard inspired to define what drives her, fulfills her, and gives her purpose.
 You can too.

 Sometimes you find inspiration outside your usual resources or network.

 I had a ticket for a leadership forum by British author and motivational speaker Simon Sinek.
-He’s described as ‘a leadership guru and a visionary thinker’ who teaches leaders and organisations how to inspire their people.
-After watching his TED Talk on the Golden Circle, I was intrigued to hear what he had to say.
+He’s described as “a leadership guru and a visionary thinker” who teaches leaders and organizations how to inspire their people.
+After watching his TED Talk on the golden circle, I was intrigued to hear what he had to say.